Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

-\item All vertices in $C$ are leaves in $\MST(S)$.
-Note that this implies that $v_2$ has degree exactly three in $\MST(S)$.
-We choose a vertex of $C$ as $v_1$ (assuming w.l.o.g. that $v_1$ is the successor of $v_3$ in clockwise order around $v_2$), and choose the other child of $v_2$ as $v_0$.
+\item $C$ contains at least one vertex and all vertices in $C$ are leaves in $\MST(S)$.
+Note that this implies that $v_2$ has degree exactly three in $MST(S)$, as the degree of any vertex with a big angle in a minimum spanning tree is at most three and thus $C$ would be empty if $v_2$ had degree at most two.
+We choose a vertex of $C$ as $v_1$ (assuming w.l.o.g.\ that $v_1$ is the successor of $v_3$ in clockwise order around $v_2$), and choose the other child of $v_2$ as $v_0$.
 Note that if $n \geq 5$ then $v_0$ cannot be a leaf in $\MST(S)$ and hence $v_0$ spans a big angle with $v_3$ at $v_2$.
-Hence, taking the location of the big angle at $v_2$ into account, there are two possibilities for the counterclockwise order of incident edges around $v_2$.
-See \fig{fig:diffP2}~(a)-(b). \begin{itemize} \item[(2a)] The angle $v_1v_2v_0$ is clockwise \textbf{less} than $\pi$ (the edge $v_3v_2$ is \textbf{adjacent} to the big angle at $v_2$.) \item[(2b)] The angle $v_1v_2v_0$ is clockwise \textbf{greater} than $\pi$ (the edge $v_3v_2$ is \textbf{not adjacent} to the big angle at $v_2$.)
-Here both $v_1$ and $v_0$ must be leaves implying that $n=4$ and we don't have any subtrees. \end{itemize} \end{enumerate}
+Therefore, taking the location of the big angle at $v_2$ into account, there are two possibilities for the counterclockwise order of incident edges around $v_2$.
+See \fig{fig:diffP2}~(a) and~(b). \begin{itemize} \item[(2a)] The angle $v_1v_2v_0$ is clockwise \textbf{less} than $\pi$ (the edge $v_3v_2$ is \textbf{adjacent} to the big angle at $v_2$.) \item[(2b)] The angle $v_1v_2v_0$ is clockwise \textbf{greater} than $\pi$ (the edge $v_3v_2$ is \textbf{not adjacent} to the big angle at $v_2$).
+Here, both $v_1$ and $v_0$ must be leaves implying that $n=4$ and we do not have any subtrees. \end{itemize} \end{enumerate}